iven5880/Sentiment-and-Text-Classification/README.md

 # Sentiment-and-Text-Classification
-Some examples using a text zero-shot text classification model to classify text and extract sentiments
+Some examples using a zero-shot text classification model to classify text and extract sentiments